 Pollen allergy and hay fever

-As soon as the first pollen grains appear again in the air, the dates of beginning and end of the season will be updated.
+As soon as the first pollen grains appear again in the air, the dates of beginning and end of the season will be updated in the overview below.

 |Allergen||Beginning of the season||End of the season|

 |Ash||17 March 2023||29 April 2023|